Turk's head knots and links: a survey: Open Problems

 \subsection{On Sliceness and Concordance}

+The knot $K$ is called \emph{ribbon} if $K$ bounds an immersed disk in $S^3$ with only ribbon singularities.
+These singularities can be removed by pushing the disk into $B^4$, providing a slice disk $D$ for $K$ built only with $2$-dimensional $0$-, $1$-handles with respect to the radial Morse function on $B^4$.
 Every ribbon knot is clearly slice by definition.
 The \emph{slice-ribbon conjecture}, an outstanding open problem posed by Fox \cite{Fox62}, posits that every slice knot is ribbon.
 It is well-known that the slice-ribbon conjecture was confirmed for $2$-bridge knots by Lisca \cite{Lis07, Lis07b} and for most pretzel and Montesinos knots by Greene and Jabuka \cite{GJ11} and Lecuona \cite{Lec12, Lec15, Lec18, Lec19}.

 Conway and Trotter \cite{Con70} studied the slice-ribbon conjecture by addressing Turk's head knots $Th (p,q)$ for odd values of $p$ and $q$, and they emphasized that potential counterexamples may be found among Turk's head knots.
 Thus, we would like to pose the following problem.
 Since Turk's head knots constitute a fairly interesting family of knots, it would be great to test the limits of this conjecture.